-[Editor’s Note: Our soon-to-be recurring “Portrait of the Artist” playlist series pays homage to the artists responsible for the most inspired and indispensable discographies of all time.
-We hope you enjoy these musical tributes, and stay tuned for more to come.]
+Editor’s Note: Our recurring “Portrait of the Artist” playlist series pays homage to the artists responsible for the most inspired and indispensable discographies of all time.
+We hope you enjoy these tributes, and stay tuned for many more to come.

 In recent days, we’ve had much to celebrate with respect to James “J Dilla” Yancey’s unparalleled musical legacy.
 This past Sunday marked what would have been Dilla’s 42nd birthday, as well as the 10th anniversary of the release of his instrumental hip-hop masterpiece, Donuts.